EBS369/solidity-test/README.md

 2. Emit events when appropriate (consider gas fees)
 3. Irrelevant branching should be removed
 4. Should have only 1 contract per .sol file
+5. Variables should have naming convention (_ / __ prefix | no prefix) to distinguish local variables and global variables (variable shadowing)

 ## Critical